CW82/TournamentApp/README.md

+Tourna: A tournament helper utility

+Created by:
+    Crystal Wolf and Sophie Peroutka

 Overview:
 Esports has gained popularity over the years, and with that comes a need for a competitive space.
 That’s where tournaments come in.
 Events like the Esports World Cup, which saw over 2,500